 New standard to clarify the accounting for uncertainties in income taxes.
 The interpretation provides guidance and clarifies the application of the recognition and measurement criteria in IAS 12 "Income Taxes" when there is uncertainty over income tax treatments.
 The interpretation is effective for annual periods beginning on or after January 1, 2019.
-The Company does not expect a material impact from adopting IFRIC 23 on its consolidated statements.
+There was no impact on the Company's consolidated financial statements from the adoption of IFRIC 23.